Matrisome/matrisome-analyzer-v1_2016/README.md

 Output file:

-    Once "null device 1" is displayed on the screen, and once the screen stops scrolling, go to the bottom of the webpage and click "DownloadResults".
    The output data folder is assigned a given number and, if the input folder contained data for several samples, will contain one subfolder per sample.
 Each subfolder contains:
        - a series of four pie charts (.jpg) representing the distribution of core matrisome, matrisome-associated and other proteins in terms of peptide abundance, number of spectra,unique peptides, and proteins
        - a tab-delimited text files summarizing the count results per matrisome divisions
        - a tab-delimited text files summarizing the count results per matrisome categories